extreal-dev/Extreal.Integration.Multiplay/README.md

   - Ability to create a group by specifying a name (host start)
 - VirtualSpace
   - Client can join a group (client join)
-  - Another client can join a group (other client join)
   - Clients can leave the group (client exit)
   - Ability to return to the group selection screen (host stop)
   - Ability to reject clients if the number of clients exceeds capacity (reject connection)